seferlab/biocode/python/README.md

 	python runexample.py

 The runexample.py scripts shows how to run a basic learning and program selection procedure using Python.
+Default output folder is "output".

 The learning procedure is associated with a variety of genetic algorithm parameters that can be customized in each example's '.params' file.
 Please see the ECJ and DEAP documentation for more information on what these parameters mean.

 To Do
 -----